HackYourFuture/Project/documentation/how-to-present.md

 1. Communicate ideas or results

 The first reason directly links to the content of the presentation.
 You want to present ideas or the result of work to members of your team/company.
-Usually there is no place for
+Usually there is no place for discussion innovation, unless at a special meeting or presentation.

 2. Show confidence

 A business grows through a series of wise decisions.
+When you present your ideas with confidence, others will take them more seriously and thus think better of your abilities.
+This will help the business and you as well.

 3. Gather feedback

-A presentation is the perfect moment to ask for feedback on your ideas or to start a discussion.
-When others have heard
+This is important: sure, you're presenting your ideas.
+But you also want to throw them in the group to see how others look at them.
+Because maybe you're in some regards incorrect, or need a second opinion.

 4. Answer questions

+This will allow others to more fully grasp what your ideas are about.

 ### Presentation guidelines